pierrelecuyer/NouveauSSJ/README.md

 # SSJ with tools for network flow problems  (under construction)

-IMPORTANT:  This is NOT a bew version of SSJ.
-This repository contains a version of SSJ from 2018, together with several classes that are under construction (incomplete), to handle graphs and networks and implement various reliability and flow algorithms.
+IMPORTANT:  This is NOT a new version of SSJ.
+This repository contains an old version of SSJ from 2018, together with several classes that are under construction (incomplete), to handle graphs and networks and implement various reliability and flow algorithms.
+It was forked from  shmodal (Sofiane Hadji).

 =========================================================================